mkerr64/9bitDev/9BitTestRepo/README.md

 GRAILS AND IntelliJ
 - Download the most recent version of Grails and install: https://grails.org/download.html
 - Download IntelliJ ultimate and install: https://www.jetbrains.com/idea/download/#section=windows
-- To ensure that gradle is running properly on IntelliJ,
+- To ensure that gradle is running properly on IntelliJ, there should be a grails run option in the upper right of the project window.

 TO CLONE PROJECT